 For fully completed applications received by February 28th, you will be granted a 10% early-bird discount on the overall tuition upon enrollment.
 To be entitled for the discount you need to fully complete the online application form and submit it together with your transcript of records.

-Please note, that the earl-bird discount cannot be combined with KLU scholarship.
+Please note, that the early bird discount cannot be combined with KLU scholarship.

 No, there is no way to speed up the process, unfortunately.
 The applications are processed in the order we receive them.